mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

   ➡️ [.screenC(destination: .sheet(popoverValue: 42))]
 ```

-^ With that router defined we can use it to match URLs to values in the `Destination` enum.
+^ With that router defined we can take it for a spin.

+^ You construct a router, and then you use the `.match` method on a little URL fragment in order to transform it into our `Destination` enum type.
 Here are some example usages.

 ---